Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ### Configure the pfSense Virtual Machine

-Once the virtual machine is created, power it on and you will see the pfSense welcome screen:
+Once the virtual machine is created, power it on, and you will see the pfSense welcome screen:

 ![image alt](https://github.com/Cyberakr21/homelab-2-secuirty-onion-IDS-images/blob/10d39700f4fd1505d3cff3838ad9a56708f514e5/7%20software%20install%20accept.jpg)